lenskit/lkpy/docs/guide/parallelism.rst

     This is passed to :func:`torch.set_num_threads` (to control PyTorch internal parallelism), and to the underlying BLAS layer (via `threadpoolctl`_).

+    If this variable does not specify a list and :envvar:`LK_NUM_CHILD_THREADS` is not set, worker process thread counts are capped by the process count and CPU capacity, with a maximum of 4 threads per worker.

 .. envvar:: LK_NUM_CHILD_THREADS

     The number of backend threads to be used in worker processes spawned by